stat545ubc-2023/assignment-b1-torinhalvorson/README.md

   - contains guidance in the form of comments and text to help the reader to better understand the contents of the document

 2. 20231030_AssignmentB1.Rmd
-  - The source code for 20231030_AssignmentB1.md, in .Rmd format
+  - the source code for 20231030_AssignmentB1.md, in .Rmd format

+3. assignment-b1-torinhalvorson.Rproj
+   - the R project file for this assignment